Atchara

 Atchara (also spelled achara or atsara) is a pickle made from grated unripe papaya originating from the Philippines.
-This dish is often served as a side dish for fried or grilled foods such as pork barbecue.
+This dish is often served as a side dish for fried or grilled foods like pork barbecue.

 History

-The name atchara originated from the Indian achar, which was transmitted to the Philippines via the acar of the Indonesia, Malaysia, and Brunei.
+The name atchara originated from the Indian achar, which was transmitted to the Philippines via acar of Indonesia, Malaysia, and Brunei.

 Preparation

 The primary ingredient is grated unripe papaya.
-Carrot slices, julienned ginger, bell pepper, onion and garlic make up the other vegetables.
-Raisins or pineapple chunks may be added, and chilis, freshly ground black pepper, red pepper flakes, or whole peppercorns complete the mixture.
-These are then mixed in a solution of vinegar, sugar/syrup, and salt preserves.
+Carrot slices, julienned ginger, bell pepper, onion, and garlic are the other vegetables in the ingredients.
+Raisins or pineapple chunks may be added and chilis, freshly ground black pepper, red pepper flakes, or whole peppercorns complete the mixture.
+Then it is mixed in a solution of vinegar, sugar/syrup, and salt preserves.

-The mixture is placed in airtight jars where it will keep without refrigeration, however once opened it is preferably kept chilled to maintain its flavour.
+The mixture is placed in airtight jars where it will keep without refrigeration; however once opened, it is preferably kept chilled to maintain its flavor.